-When I set out on this journey, I had expected it to take 6-12 weeks to print the series.
+When I set out on this journey, I had expected it to take 6-12 weeks to print the “Where the sun always shines” series.
 So where did the time go?

 I had decided that I wanted to make prints on A2 paper.
 While my preference is to work using film cameras, the equipment required to make negatives this size are huge.
 Travelling with them would be impossible.
 So, I made digitally printed negatives from both scans of film or from digital camera images.

 Each print has been double coated.
 Firstly with a starch solution, and then when dry, the paper is coated a second time with light sensitive chemicals.
 It is then left to dry in a dark environment.